JankariTech/blog/src/assets/ContractTestingWithPact/contract-testing-with-pact-(javascript).md

 ### Writing Tests with PactJs (Consumer Side)

-Let's assume that you have a web application that gets earth's total population from an API server and you want to test that application without having to actually communicate with the real server.
+Let's assume that you have a web application that gets the earth's total population from an API server, and you want to test that application without having to actually communicate with the real server.
 This is where _Pact_ comes in.

 Before writing any tests, you need to have a working web application.
 Let's create one.